@synth_cinema: 2020

 SILVER SHAMROCK

 It's almost time!
 If you've ever seen Halloween III: Season of the Witch I'm afraid a certain commercial theme tune is probably starting to surface in your memory as you skim past this one.
 A cold sweat is probably forming as you realise it won't go away all day now, or maybe it will stay there even longer.
-Sorry, not sorry.
 This will be a bit of a Tom Atkins double feature so I'll also be covering Maniac Cop, but for now it's all about rubber masks, microchips and secret Stonehenge plots that make about as much sense as the title of the movie.
 Sometimes you've just got to give into the musically induced madness I suppose, even if you end up sitting there rocking in front of the screen by the end.